On the Learnability of Multilabel Ranking: Abstract

 \section{Abstract}

-Multilabel ranking is a central task in machine learning with widespread applications to web search, news stories, recommender systems, etc. However, the most fundamental question of learnability in a multilabel ranking setting remains unanswered.
-In this paper, we characterize the learnability of multilabel ranking problems in both the batch and online settings for a large family of ranking losses.
-Along the way, we also give the first equivalence class of ranking losses based on learnability.
+Multilabel ranking is a central task in machine learning.
+However, the most fundamental question of learnability in a multilabel ranking setting with relevance-score feedback remains unanswered.
+In this work, we characterize the learnability of multilabel ranking problems in both batch and online settings for a large family of ranking losses.
+Along the way, we give two equivalence classes of ranking losses based on learnability that capture most, if not all, losses used in practice.